iauvi/aio-firebog-blocklists/README.md

-<h1 align="left">⭕ The Firebog All-In-One AdBlock Lists ⭕</h1>
+# ⭕ The Firebog All-In-One AdBlock Lists ⭕

-<strong><em>An amalgamation of [sources](https://github.com/KnightmareVIIVIIXC/AIO-Firebog-Blocklists/blob/main/sources.md) crafted into diverse DNS blocklists, designed to douse the flames by preventing ads, halting trackers, and safeguarding against malicious content</em></strong>
+***An amalgamation of [sources](https://github.com/KnightmareVIIVIIXC/AIO-Firebog-Blocklists/blob/main/sources.md) crafted into diverse DNS blocklists, designed to douse the flames by preventing ads, halting trackers, and safeguarding against malicious content***

 ---